#61

 For a gamble to pay dividends you need to be bold and take a risk, as Southampton have done with the introduction of outstanding prospects brought into the First team squad.

-The problem we have is the need to stay up for its financial rewards, which means we cant afford to gamble by introducing any youngsters in the squad let alone being played.
-We could have said the same about Clyne, but by taking that chance in being played for whatever the reasons, showed it can pay off and it did big time.
 Hopefully if we can muster another 7 to 9 points which I think will see us safe, then we should introduce possibly Two of our outstanding youngsters like Egbo into the squad (obviously if good enough) and maybe if necessary give them say 20 minutes game time.
 That would tell us so much more of the persons ability and character to make the move up, and also the player a huge confidence boost, possibly in this case holding on to young Egbo as he sees the chance to progress with us.
-That is why I have said in a previous post players like Innis and Jerome Williams and possibly One or Two others should be included in pre season with the senior squad to give them a much needed confidence boost, and then sent to a decent club on say an initial Six month loan. |

 #78